Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-Table~\ref{tab:full_mutual} compares the strongest connected component of the full mentions' network with the strongest connected component of the mutual mentions' network.
-It shows that the mutual network contains users more active (higher average out-degree) and highly connected to each other (higher transitivity).
-From here on, when we refer to the mentions' network, we are referring to the strongest connected component of the mutual mentions' network.
+Table~\ref{tab:full_mutual} compares the largest strongly connected component of the full mentions network (the mentions network before filtering by the nodes with reciprocal mentions) with the largest strongly connected component of the mutual mentions network.
+It shows that the mutual mentions network contains users that have more connections (higher average out-degree) and are highly connected to each other (higher transitivity).
+Here, transitivity means that if a user mentions two other users, they also mention each other.
+This is an important feature when applying community detection methods to find polarised communities.
+From here on, when we refer to the mentions network, we are referring to the largest strongly connected component of the mutual mentions network.

-Figure~\ref{fig:RT8_stats}~(a) shows that, as expected for social networks~\cite{newman2003social}, our mentions' network has a heavy-tailed degree distribution.
-The curves show the complementary cumulative distribution function of the in-degree and the out-degree by user, with the inset showing the probability distribution function of our mentions' network.
-A high number of users send (out-degree, green) a small number of tweets, while a small number of users send a large volume of tweets.
+Figure~\ref{fig:RT8_stats}~(a) shows that, as expected for social networks~\cite{newman2003social}, our mentions network has a heavy-tailed degree distribution.
+The curves show the complementary cumulative distribution function of the in-degree and the out-degree by user, with the inset showing the probability distribution function of our mentions network.
+A high number of users send (out-degree, green) a small number of tweets, while a small number of users post (and mention) a large volume of tweets.
 The same is observed for the quantity of tweets received (in-degree, purple) by each user.

-The local clustering coefficient (Figure~\ref{fig:RT8_stats}~(b)), suggests that the users are strongly interconnected (a high fraction of nodes have local clustering coefficient bigger than 0.5), or in other words, the probability that ``a friend of a friend is also my friend” is greater than 50\% for almost 20\% of the users.
+The local clustering coefficient (Figure~\ref{fig:RT8_stats}~(c)), suggests that the users are strongly interconnected.
+Almost 20\% of the users have a local clustering coefficient greater than 0.5, or in other words, almost 20\% of the users have neighbours with a probability greater than 50\% of being connected together.

-Figure~\ref{fig:RT8_stats}~(c) shows the mean geodesic (i.e., shortest) distance between vertex pairs.
-The spread of information is faster in networks that have a small average path length: if it takes only a small number of steps for information to spread from a person to another, then the information will propagate much faster compared to a network with a large average number of steps between nodes~\cite{newman2003structure}.
-The most frequent average path length between nodes observed in our mutual network for the RT8 data is 2-3 steps, suggesting that the spread of information occurs quickly amongst users.
+Figure~\ref{fig:RT8_stats}~(b) shows the mean shortest distance between vertex pairs.
+The spread of information is faster in networks that have a small average path length~\cite{newman2003structure}: if it takes only a small number of steps for information to spread from one person to another, then the information will propagate much faster compared to a network with a large average number of steps between nodes.
+The most frequent average path length between nodes observed in our mutual network for the RT8 data is 2-3 steps, suggesting that the spread of information occurs quickly among users, which will be further explored in Section~\ref{chap:cascades}.

-\subsection{Sentiment scores}
+\subsubsection{Sentiment scores}